cdgriffith/Box/README.rst

         pip install python-box

-Box is tested on python 3.4+.
+Box is tested on python 3.6+.
 If it does not install with this command, please open a github issue with the error you are experiencing!

-If you want to be able to use the `to_yaml` functionality make sure to install `PyYAML` or `ruamel.yaml` as well.

 Overview
 ========